Why Lenders Use Bank Statements Instead of Tax Returns

 Keep the balance positive every day

 Lenders count negative balance days.
 Even one day below zero is a flag.
-Maintain a buffer — even a small one — between large outgoing debits and the expected deposit timing.
+Maintain a buffer (if even a small one) between large outgoing debits and the expected deposit timing.

 Eliminate NSFs

 A single NSF in a 3-month period is often overlooked.
 Multiple NSFs are not.
-Manage the timing of large recurring payments — rent, payroll, large supplier invoices — so they clear after deposits, not before.
+Manage the timing of large recurring payments like rent, payroll, and large supplier invoices so they clear after deposits, not before.

 Don't move money between accounts right before applying